kkestell/recipe-formatter/README.md

 ### Python

-Requires a Python compatible with Nuitka (tested with Python 3.11).
+Python 3.8+ should be fine.
+Creating a self-contained binary requires a Python compatible with Nuitka (tested with Python 3.11).

 ```
 python3 -m venv .venv